Shopify/omniauth-shopify-oauth2/README.md

 You can configure the scope, which you pass in to the `provider` method via a `Hash`:

 * `scope`: A comma-separated list of permissions you want to request from the user.
-See the Shopify API docs for a full list of available permissions: http://api.shopify.com.
+See [the Shopify API docs](http://docs.shopify.com/api/tutorials/oauth) for a full list of available permissions.

 * `setup`: A lambda which dynamically sets the `site`.
-You must initiate the omniauth process by passing in a shop query parameter of the shop you're requesting permissions for.
+You must initiate the OmniAuth process by passing in a `shop` query parameter of the shop you're requesting permissions for.
 Ex. http://myapp.com/auth/shopify?shop=example.myshopify.com

 For example, to request `read_products`, `read_orders` and `write_content` permissions and display the authentication page: